SophiaWilson10/sophiawilson/README.md

 - Interested in UI and UX design, databases, and secure application development
 - Enjoy turning complex requirements into organized, user-friendly solutions
 - Currently building and refining projects for my professional portfolio

-## What I’m working on
-- Full stack web applications with Angular, Express, MongoDB, and Node.js
-- Improving application security with authentication and protected APIs
-- Expanding my portfolio with polished, real-world projects

 ## Technologies and tools
 - JavaScript, TypeScript, Python, Java